hudcondr/data-stewardship-ex1/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The goal of this experiment was to model the relationship between weather observations and the prevalence of new influenza infections.
-It included reading, preparing and transforming data.
-Subsequently, these data were visualized and used for building a prediction model - we tried to predict influenza infections based on weather conditions.
+Finally, it tried to predict influenza infections based on weather conditions.

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.